jmetev1/petroTwitter/reading/index.md

-# ng-cast
+# ng-cast: YouTube with AngularJS

 Your company's CTO is undecided about the most appropriate front-end framework to use and wants to explore building the website using multiple technologies, before ultimately choosing the best one from several options.
-Your job is to build the the YouTube video broswer app using AngularJS.
+Your job is to build the the YouTube Video Player app using AngularJS.
 After completing the Bare Minimum Requirements, you'll be able to live-search, display, and play any video from YouTube.

 ![Video Player Demo](https://github.com/reactorcore/course.ng-cast/raw/master/assets/video-player.gif "Video Player Demo")